top of page

 Modify a scheduled SMS message

-To modify the message text, originator or send date/time of a campaign, submit our campaignID and the modify action to the same URL as above.
-Note: the destinations field is not required to modify a campaign.
+To modify the message text, originator or send date/time of a campaign, submit our campaign ID (which we will have given you in the API response when you first scheduled the campaign) and the 'modify' action to the same URL as above.

 {